pytest-dev/pytest-repeat/README.rst

 Padding test iteration count
 ----------------------------

-Use the :code:`--padding` command line option to specify the character to be used to pad the test iteration number, i.e. by prepending a :code:`0` or a space.
+Use the :code:`--repeat-pad` command line option to specify the character to be used to pad the test iteration number, i.e. by prepending a :code:`0` or a space.
 This feature helps sorting the results in a generated report, i.e. the one made by pytest-html.